27 Mar New AdWords Experience – The Journey So Far

 Basically, gradual progression, people can get used to — but busy PPC managers/executives find themselves having to learn and get familiar with an awful lot while still trying to provide the best service to their clients.
 Although big changes can create big buzz, sometimes your users prefer “baby steps” over a big leap.
 I know I do.

 Please do let me know your thoughts on the new interface, the good, the bad and the ugly!
 We would love to hear your thoughts on how you are getting on with it?
-As always if you have any questions on anything ‘Digital’ do get in touch.
+As always if you have any questions on anything digital do get in touch or say hello on Twitter.